 I am anxious about the proposed price increases put forward by WAMC and WaterNSW.
-I believe that licence holders are being asked to pay a large share of reforms that benefit the wider public and the cost shares need to be re-evaluated in light of most recent changes in expectations around water supply.
+I believe that as a licence holder I am being asked to pay a large share of reforms that benefit the wider public and the cost shares need to be re-evaluated in light of most recent changes in expectations around water supply.

-These price increases cannot be absorbed and NSW risks undermining its irrigation industry, due to an unfair cost share arrangement and program blowouts.
-As it stands, licence holders are being asked to pay the cost of environmental water programs that benefit the public and are subsidizing government failures in recent reforms.
-This is an unfair burden to place on irrigators.
+These price increases cannot be absorbed by our business and NSW risks undermining its irrigation industry, due to an unfair cost share arrangement and program blowouts.
+As it stands, as a licence holder I am being asked to pay the cost of environmental water programs that benefit the public and are subsidising government failures in recent reforms.
+This is an unfair burden to place on my business and other irrigators.